ShadowDara/Awesome-Minecraft-Tools/README.md

 ## Info
 - obviously this List is **NOT** complete, so please help me and add missing stuff :)
+- Some Stuff is listed in multipple topics because its not possible to only sort them to one topic spezifically

 ### Contributing
 - feel free to create Issue to contribute and help the List